-DIOP develops critically conscious leaders and empowers Black men and Men of Color to excel in all apsects of the academy and to live purposeful lives.
-DIOP instills confidence and inspires its memebers to serve the community, actualize their potential, and achieve their career goals.
-DIOP members share a special bond of brotherhood and a commitment to social justice that not only transforms Boston College but holds the power to change the world.
+DIOP develops critically conscious leaders and empowers Black men and Men of Color to excel in all aspects of the academy and to live purposeful lives.
+DIOP instills confidence and inspires its members to serve the community, actualize their potential, and achieve their career goals.
+DIOP members share a special bond of brotherhood and a commitment to social justice that not only transforms Boston College, but holds the power to change the world.

-- To develop the leadership and oratorical skills of Black male students.
+- To develop the leadership abilities of male students

 DIOP meets every Tuesday in Stokes 139

 In the spring of 2000, Dr. Donald Brown, Dan Bunch and Martin Pierre helped to foster a character-building group for Black men on the campus of Boston College.
 Currently, DIOP consists of a synergetic group of AHANA men who gather every Wednesday at the Learning to Learn House to share in a common bond.
 These men discuss issues that affect their social, emotional, spiritual, and intellectual growth.

 The group drew its name from the writings of the eminent Black scholar, scientist, Egyptologist, linguist, anthropologist, political activist, critic, and historian Cheikh Anta Diop.
 A director of the Radiocarbon Laboratory at the Fundamental Institute of Black Africa and Secretary-General of the Rassemblement Democratic Africa, Diop emerged as one of the scholars who exerted the greatest influence on Negro thought in the 20th century.
 The men at Boston College coined the term DIOP as an acronym for Dedicated Intellectuals of the People.